 Sure, you can spend hours reading theory on how to write a resume.
-Or you can take a shortcut and see how other people write their resumes.
+Or you can take a shortcut and see how other people actually write their resumes.

 1. Google: Manufacturing Supervisor Resume Example

-Second, the bullet points make it read well and structure its contents.
+Second, the bullet points make the CV easy to read by structuring its contents.
 Third, John quantified most of his accomplishments.
 When he improves customer satisfaction, it's by 18%, not just by "a lot".
-Be like John.
+Do the same, be like John.

 2. NYU: Associate Director Resume Sample

-Notice the length of this resume.
-Although a resume should rarely exceed 1 page in length, Boby Eduram was right to make his resume 3 pages long.
-First, when applying for a job in academia, you're expected to provide an exhaustive account of your previous professional experiences.
+That's because when applying for a job in academia, you're expected to provide an exhaustive account of your previous professional experiences.
 Second, he was applying for a senior role.
-It's easy to justify a 3 page resume when you have over 30 years of experience in the field.
+It's easy to justify a three-page resume when you have over 30 years of experience in the field.